Valley Spring Junior High

 Below: Extreme difficulty functioning.
 Very large difficulty filling time or offensive or rude behavior.

-This is a quick paradigm for the NSD camp tournament
+This is a quick paradigm for Blake

 I like to think that I am a pretty tab judge.
-I can evaluate phil, K's, theory, T, tricks (not all tricks but most), and LARP (to a lesser degree).
+I can evaluate phil, K's, theory, T, tricks (not all tricks but most), and LARP to a lesser degree.

 If an argument is conceded, but I can't articulate what it means, what the warrant is, or how it affirms/negates, I will not vote on it.

-1. Eval after the 1AC or 1N
+I won't vote on eval after the 1AC or 1N

-Things that will make me sad (and potentially you sad as well)
+Things that will make me sad and potentially you sad as well

 - Not weighing or going for new arguments in the rebuttal speeches